VeraLlugiqi/DAA-Connect4/README.md

 	Execute the input_gui.py file, <br>
-	Pick the table size and mode(player vs player or player vs AI) <br> The game will continue until one of the players wins or runs out of time, <br> The game can end in a tie or using the buttons the game can be refreshed or exited. <br>
+	Pick the table size and mode(player vs player or player vs AI) <br> The game will continue until one of the players wins or runs out of time, <br> The game can end in a tie or using the buttons the game can be refreshed or exited.

-If playing on web: <br>
-	Upon opening the main page pick the preferences and enjoy the game.
+The project is also a desktop application implementation of the classic Connect4 game.
+It is deployed at 		https://verallugiqi.github.io/DAA-Connect4/. <br>
+	Steps:
+		Download the desktop app in this link: https://verallugiqi.github.io/DAA-Connect4/.  <br> Extract the downloaded ZIP file. <br>
+		Run the executable file

 # Project Closure
 Outcomes: